gaohoward/arkmq-examples/operator/init/jdbc/README.md

 - the **mysql** directory has resources for deploying the database.
 - the **custom-init** directory has resources to build the custom init image.
-- the **broker-operator** directory has resources to deploy the ActiveMQ Artemis broker operator.
-It also contains a broker custom resource file for creating a broker pod.
+- the **broker** directory contains a broker custom resource file for creating a broker pod.

 ## Get started